 Grab a cup of coffee, tea, r whatever, and join!

 Holidays and Special Services

 Unitarian Universalism celebrates theological diversity.
 The sources of our faith include aspects of Jewish and Christian traditions, Humanist teachings, and teachings from earth-centered traditions.
 The holiday celebrations in Unitarian Universalist congregations reflect this diversity.

-Many Unitarian Universalists and their congregations celebrate Christian holidays like Christmas, Jewish holidays like Passover, Kwanzaa and Pagan Winter Solstice, among others.
+Many Unitarian Universalists and their congregations celebrate Christian holidays like Christmas, Jewish holidays like Passover, Kwanzaa and Pagan Winter Solstice, Martin Luther King Day, and United Nations Sunday, among others.

 In addition to religious holidays, many Unitarian Universalists and their congregations also honor secular holidays